Brainspotting Happens!

 -

-Utilize the techniques of “Inside window,” “Outside window,” and Gazespotting within their scope of practice
+Utilize “Outside window,” "Inside Window," and "Gazespotting" within their scope of practice

 -